MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ## [Provider format](#tab/tabid-native)

+### Getting started with IonQ on Azure Quantum

 This example shows how to send a basic quantum circuit in the IonQ JSON format to an IonQ Quantum Computing target via Azure Quantum.

-First, run the below cell to run the required imports:
+First, run the below cell for the required imports:

 ```python
 from azure.quantum import Workspace
 ```

-## Connecting to the Azure Quantum service
+### Connecting to the Azure Quantum service

 To connect to the Azure Quantum service, find the resource ID and location of your Workspace from the Azure Quantum portal here: